spacelama/ansible-initial-server-setup/README.md

 wavlink wn575a3 with 8MB of flash).  `type` is 'ap' or 'router' and decided which packages to install and how to set up DHCP.

-Run the playbook to configure all openwrt devices configured in hosts.yml:
+Run the playbook to configure all OpenWRT devices configured in hosts.yml:

 `$ ansible-playbook openwrt_maintenance.yml --diff # --check to verify changes first`